 Just keep swimming.
 The storm clouds will pass, and the sun always shines once again.
 It may seem like you are walking through the valley of shadows and death alone, but that is an illusion.
 There is the invisible spiritual world that is always by your side.
 There are friends and relatives that may not know how to help, what to say or do – but they are cheering you on.
 There are people in this world who every night pray for those who feel they are lost on lifes journey.
 Just as your faith can move mountains, your doubts are what put them there.
 Stop creating barriers that you have to fight to get over.

 If you are willing to make a few mistakes, to have a few failures, you can learn how to release the monsters from under your bed.
 You can take on one monster at a time.
 You can talk to it and learn its story, its reason to exist.
-They were created when we were small and most of their stories are just bits of truth wrapped up in drama, trauma, and misunderstanding.
-If we can unwind the experience, we can help them take off their masks and their costumes.
-We can take away their illusions.
-We can help them understand that their help was exactly what we needed at the time.
-We can thank them for protecting us.
-And if we can change one small thing for them, we can transform their relationship with us.
+They were created when you were small and most of their stories are just bits of truth wrapped up in drama, trauma, and misunderstanding.
+If you can unwind the experience, you can help them take off their masks and their costumes.
+You can take away their illusions.
+You can help them understand that their help was exactly what we needed at the time.
+You can thank them for protecting you.
+And if you can change one small thing for them, you can transform their relationship with you.
 One small change at a time, one degree makes all of the difference.